mattcodez/2017_goals/README.md

   * Listening to audio books is great, but want at least 2-3 days per week (2 on weekend, one during week) where an actual printed book is read.
   * Re-read at least 1 book, possibly 2.
 Consider 1 secular and 1 spiritual.
+   * Maybe read one in print that I listened on audio in the past, and vice versa for another.
 * Run at least 1 marathon, consider 2
 * Passive Income and Investments
   * Rental properties